 - internet/cable/phone line laid

+You want to also check out the relevant building and energy codes in your area.
 Next, you need to carefully consider how some of these systems will actually be designed and implemented.
 You dug a well and have water, but will you be creating an underground well house to eliminate pipe freezing and pressure tanks?

-A major part of the infrastructure design and budget has to be for the Yurt platform and how these systems (water, power, gas, etc) will tie into the platform and the yurt.
+A major part of the infrastructure design and yurt cost to build has to be for the Yurt platform and how these systems (water, power, gas, etc) will tie into the platform and the yurt.
 What type of deck and platform will you have for your yurt?
 A raised, insulated wooden platform, a poured concrete pad?
 Will utilities be protected under the yurt in an insulated crawl space?
 If you are using a SIPS floor system, then a post and beam system needs to be built to exact specs for everything to work.
 How much concrete is needed?

 ***Please note that some of these details may be determined by county requirements***

-2. Yurt purchase and assembly
+2. Yurt Purchase and Assembly

 For your yurt, our online calculator is your biggest friend.
 You can add and subtract options, find out the difference in cost for different sizes, and see how much those thermal paned glass windows and French doors will cost.
 Links below.